encarsia/import_mastodon/README.md

 This plugin was inspired by my [Google+ import plugin](https://github.com/encarsia/gplus_nikola_import).
 It will import only posts that are not replies or boosts or direct messages.

-If you consider to release this into the wilderness, keep in mind that the import includes public posts and followers only posts if enabled in the config.
+If you consider to release the results into the wilderness, keep in mind that the import includes public posts and followers only posts if enabled in the config.
 You can filter for hashtags (includes/excludes) and watermark images.

 There is an additional Python script called ``analyze_archive.py`` that prints information about the activities stored in the archive in greater detail.
 Running the script will not import anything.